About

 USF Biology Research Lab A

-Assigned to Dr. Bouchard, the Biology Research Lab A is dedicated to research on the neurobiology of cnidarians, and the identification of proteins expressed in the tentacles of the Portuguese Man-of-War, physalia, that presumably control the discharge of the stinging cells.
+Biology Research Lab B is dedicated to research on the neurobiology of cnidarians, and the identification of proteins expressed in the tentacles of the Portuguese Man-of-War, physalia, that presumably control the discharge of the stinging cells.
 Research assistants carry out studies on the ultrastructure of synaptic contacts between the stinging cells and the neurons and characterization of an antibody which will be used as a molecular tool to localize the glutamate receptor in the tentacles of physalia.

 The lab is equipped with a tissue culture room, a Zeiss fluorescent microscope and an ultramicrotome to prepare ultrathin sections.
 The lab also collaborates with the USF Tampa campus for the use of electron microscopes.